odpi/egeria/open-metadata-implementation/user-interfaces/README.md

 Egeria provides basic user interfaces to demonstrate the power of the open metadata and governance capabilities.
 They are fully functional as far as the standards go, and could be used by a small company.
-However, it is likely that commercial offering will offer a richer user experience, particularly for a larger organization.
+However, it is likely that commercial offerings will offer a richer user experience, particularly for a larger organization.

 There are 2 user interfaces: